maasmans/Recipes/README.md

 JPA with Hibernate implementation is used for persistence implement standard CRUD operations as seen in the repository classes.
 Flyway manages database migrations for easy updating between versions within a Java application.
 The database is containerized for portability across environments.
+For locally testing the api swagger can be accessed through http://localhost:8080/swagger-ui once the application is running.

 ### How to run the application
 Environment requirements for running the application: Maven, docker, java 17 installed.